-- (1) constructs the matrices involved in the systems of equations (20) or (35), depending on which of the two versions of the methodology is implemented. - (2) solves the system of equations, for each case, by decomposition into upper and lower triangular matrices, known as "LU Decomposition" method. - (3) finds the inverse matrices involved in equations (43) and (44) by a straightforward procedure based on the above mentioned "LU Decomposition" method (Press et al. 2002). - (4) returns to Microsoft Excel apart from the solution of the systems of equations (20) or (35), information concerning the above presented numerical procedure, such as: the matrices B, C, D and E, along with the GCV and mean square estimation error.
+- constructs the matrices involved in the systems of equations (20) or (35) depending on which of the two versions of the methodology is implemented; - (2) solves the system of equations, for each case, by implementing the "Cholesky decomposition", thus decomposing the symmetric and positive-definite matrix A into a lower triangular matrix whose transpose can itself serve as the upper triangular part.
+This method is about a factor 2 faster than a "LU decomposition" of A, where its symmetry is ignored (Press et al. 2002); - (3) finds the inverse matrices involved in equations (43) and (44) by a straightforward procedure based on the above mentioned "Cholesky decomposition" method (Press et al. 2002); and - (4) returns to Microsoft Excel, apart from the solution of the systems of equations (20) and (35), information concerning the above presented numerical procedure, such as the matrices B, C, D and E, along with the GCV and mean square estimation error.
 The latter is acquired from the numerators of equations (45) and (49).